UVA Logo

 Research records are the property of the University of Virginia if significant University resources, including sponsor-provided resources, are used to produce them (see University policy RES-001: Ownership Rights in Copyrightable Material).

-Research records must be retained in accordance with the requirements of University policy IRM-017: Records Management, associated retention schedules and standards (for additional information, see Records and Information Management).
+Research records must be retained in accordance with the requirements of University policy IRM-017: Records and Information Management, associated retention schedules and standards (for additional information, see Records and Information Management).

 2. Safeguarding: